aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

 ## Overview

 In this lab, you will set a HDFS cluster with your group members.
 You will learn how to use web interface to write a file to hdfs from NameNode and DataNode, respectively.
-You need to be awared of the differences between these two cases.
+You need to be aware of the differences between these two cases.
-You will write a java program, which can use HDFS interface to perform random read on a certain split of file.
+You will write a java program, which can use the HDFS interface to perform random read on a certain split of file.

 ## Lab Work